(Read about our ratings)

 Holly Cole’s rendition of “Ain’t That a Kick in the Head” (Holly, 256kbps MP3, Universal Music Canada) gave me similar results with Dynamic Music mode -- and very much in line with the response curve MEE Audio shows for Dynamic Music mode on their website.
 Cole’s voice sounded fairly natural, but with a tilt toward the treble, and the ride cymbal and double bass assumed more prominent places in the mix.
 This isn’t a sound for audio enthusiasts who want a natural tonal balance -- it’s for listeners who want a more vivid and enhanced sound.
 I liked the sound of the smoother upper mids and treble of the bypass mode better on Cole’s voice than the accentuated upper frequencies of the Dynamic Music mode, but to my ears, the balance of bass to treble was more realistic with Dynamic Music mode.

 I should also include a few notes about the wired mode, which you can use with or without noise canceling.
 This will come in handy if you’re on an airplane and want to plug into in-flight entertainment.
-I thought the Matrix Cinema ANCs sounded best in wired mode with noise canceling off; in this mode, they had a nice, balanced, clear sound reminiscent of the best inexpensive passive over-ear headphones, such as the Sony MDR-7506es.
+I thought the Matrix Cinema ANCs sounded best in wired mode with noise canceling off; in this mode, they had a nice, balanced, clear sound reminiscent of the best inexpensive passive over-ear models, such as the Sony MDR-7506 headphones.
 Switching ANC on in wired mode boosted the bass and treble and made the midrange sound a little hollowed-out and less spacious -- but perfectly fine for in-flight entertainment.

-To get some other perspectives on the Matrix Cinema ANCs, I ran them past our usual listening panelists: John Higgins, who holds a masters in music performance from USC and has served as a frequent contributor to Wirecutter and Sound & Vision; and LeRena Major, a Los Angeles saxophonist who’s held several positions in the music business and is a voting member of the National Academy of Recording Arts & Sciences.
+To get some other perspectives on the Matrix Cinema ANCs, I ran them past our usual listening panelists: John Higgins, who holds a master’s in music performance from USC and has served as a frequent contributor to Wirecutter and Sound & Vision, and LeRena Major, a Los Angeles saxophonist who’s held several positions in the music business and is a voting member of the National Academy of Recording Arts & Sciences.

 LeRena summed up our panelists’ general opinion when she said, “Sounds good, but doesn’t knock me out.”
 She, too, quickly settled on the Dynamic Music mode as the best for music, and found that while the bass and treble were clearly pumped up in this mode, they weren’t way out of proportion to the mids.
 She also noted that when using the Bluetooth connection with the Dynamic Music mode, the sound was clearer with noise canceling on; with NC off, the headphones sounded somewhat muffled to her.
 John generally agreed with her perceptions, noting that the Dynamic Music mode’s treble boost elevated the electric guitars in rock tunes.
 “If you really want to hear the guitars, these will do that for you,” he said.

 In terms of design and utility, the Matrix Cinema ANCs are among the most appealing headphones I’ve tested; there’s really nothing not to like about them.
 I can’t say they’d be our first recommendation for music listening, although they’re good enough to keep you entertained for a few hours on an airplane ride, and you have a couple of different useful sound modes to tailor the sound for the music or your taste.
-Where the Matrix Cinema ANCs really shine is used as TV headphones, connected through an aptX Low Latency transmitter, where they do a nice job of conveying the excitement of home theater without bothering anyone else in your home -- even if they’re sitting right next to you, reading.
+Where the Matrix Cinema ANCs really shine is when they’re used as TV headphones, connected through an aptX Low Latency transmitter, where they do a nice job of conveying the excitement of home theater without bothering anyone else in your home -- even if they’re sitting right next to you, reading.

 . . .
 Brent Butterworth